teku45/GeoJSON-Update/README.md

 By: Sidd Subramanyam

 ----------
 Web-DROP is a live online display of a satellite that follows a pre-generated orbital profile that is in the GeoJSON format.
-It was created for the NASA IV&V Spaceflight Design Challenge in preparation for its orbital payload, OC-Flight-1.
+It was created for the NASA IV&V Spaceflight Design Challenge in preparation for its first orbital payload, OC-Flight-1.

 Web-DROP will display the current location of the satellite in a blue waypoint marker and then show its current 90 minute orbital path out of its entire lifespan.
 It will update every minute via a Google Apps Script.